Hide Shipments 1811-1820

 Dr. Samuel L Mitchell,

-not be uninteresting to you, suffe___ me to describe to you the emigration of the Buffalo and the recent appearance of a large animal, supposed to be the Mammoth.
+Sir, Believing that the occurrence which happened in this country, will not be uninteresting to you, suffer me to describe to you the emigration of the Buffalo and the recent appearance of a large animal, supposed to be the Mammoth.

 To account satisfactorily for the extraordinary emigration of animals and the recent appearance of this supposed mammoth (which the Indian traders say, came from the unexplored regions of the Northwest) will be deemed it difficult.
 But I think one probable conjecture is, that earthquakes have been the principal cause.
 We have felt several light shocks here; and have received accounts of dreadful earthquakes in the West.